shashvik/evidence_automation/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Instructions:
 This automation system is used to help take screenshots for evidence collection, and add a system timestamp to it, this will reduce efforts while executing evidence collection for aws and other resources.
+Read additional automations for server, jira, github as well in the folders

 Steps: